Waves maintain large-scale 2D flows in rotating turbulence and cause their demise

+Rotating turbulent flows abound in nature, from industrial applications to atmospheric \citep{callies2014transition}, oceanic \citep{balwada2022direct} and even astrophysical settings \citep{guervilly2019turbulent}.
+The distinct properties of rotating turbulence feature prominently in climate and weather modeling \cite{ghil2020physics}: namely, the spontaneous formation of two-dimensional flows and their effective decoupling from three-dimensional motions.
+The latter take the form of waves, while two-dimensional structures do not behave as waves, instead corresponding to zero-frequency modes.

+The concentration of energy into zero-frequency modes, implying the self-organization of turbulence into anisotropic structures, is not unique to rotating turbulence.
+Rather, such self-organization is shared by a broader class of nonlinear hydrodynamical systems that support waves.
+Examples range from zonal flows in magnetized plasmas \citep{diamond2005zonal}, to jets in the atmospheres of planets \citep{vallis1993generation, connaughton2015rossby}, layering in stratified flows \citep{caulfield2021layering,smith2002generation,labarre2026distinguished} and structure formation in chiral fluids \citep{de2024pattern}.
+Yet, despite its ubiquity, this phenomenon lacks a first-principles explanation.

-A remarkable manifestation is provided by systems which conserve two sign-definite, scale-related, quantities, causing turbulence to self-organize into large-scale structures.
+The classical understanding of how various degrees of freedom interact in turbulence relies on inviscid conservation laws, which lead to the formation of out-of-equilibrium fluxes.
+A remarkable manifestation is provided by systems which conserve two sign-definite, scale-related quantities, causing turbulence to self-organize into large-scale structures.
 The archetype system following this principle is the two-dimensional Navier-Stokes equations (2DNSE), in which both energy and enstrophy (the vorticity squared) are conserved and flow in opposite directions: energy cascades upscale and enstrophy downscale \citep{fjortoft1953changes, kraichnan1967inertial}.
 In a finite domain and with low dissipation, energy is ultimately concentrated on the lowest modes and forms a condensate: a strong large-scale coherent flow fueled by small-scale eddies.